dchest/tinyscheme/XcodeSyntax/README.markdown

 You can edit keywords in `Scheme.xlangspec`.

-This thing recognized ".scm" extension.
+This thing recognizes `.scm` extension.